+Donation

+Approx. \$1,000,000

 Supporting Challenged Sports

 Challenged sports experience classroom

 We have been holding classes where children from Iwate, Miyagi, and Fukushima prefectures can experience playing various Challenged Sports together with challenged athletes from the Tohoku region

-Visits by athletes

-Athletes visit schools to provide children at elementary schools and junior high schools in areas affected by the disaster to allow them to experience wheelchair basketball and conduct boccia experience activities at special needs schools
+Visits by athletes Athletes visit schools to provide children at elementary schools and junior high schools in areas affected by the disaster to allow them to experience wheelchair basketball and conduct boccia experience activities at special needs schools

-Number of participants Approx. 4,646

 Challenged athlete subsidy

 We provide grants to individuals and organizations as a way to support the training of athletes on par with global standards and to develop and popularize challenged sports

+Individual Total 294 people Total 129 teams

 Organization

-Total 129 teams

-Individual Total 294 people

 (As of January 2020)

 Challenged sports training support

 We support strengthening the base and improving the environment of Challenged Sports through renovating public facilities and donating sports wheelchairs in order to develop and popularize them

 Hosting introductory workshops for wheelchair sports to cultivate challenged sports coaches in each prefecture

+Sports wheelchairs

+35

+STT table-tennis tables

+5

+Facility renovations

+3 locations

+Introductory Workshop to Wheelchair Sports

+Held 13 times

+Support through Culture, the Arts and Sports

+Vienna Philharmonic & Suntory Music Aid Fund

+Together with the Vienna Philharmonic Orchestra, Suntory is providing aid for music-related initiatives and is bringing concerts to the disaster affected areas

+The number of attendees at Concerts for Kids

+Approx. 14,000

+Performance held by Vienna Philharmonic & Suntory Music Aid Award activities

+128 organizations

-Support through Culture, the Arts and Sports Vienna Philharmonic & Suntory Music Aid Fund Together with the Vienna Philharmonic Orchestra, Suntory is providing aid for music-related initiatives and is bringing concerts to the disaster affected areas The number of attendees at Concerts for Kids Approx. 14,000 Performance held by Vienna Philharmonic & Suntory Music Aid Award activities 128 organizations Suntory and Japan Kogei Association Omoshiro Bijutsu Classroom in Tohoku The Suntory Group conducted visit to schools by designated Preservers of Important Intangible Cultural Properties (also known as Living National Treasures) and other traditional handicraft artists Number of participants in the Omoshiro Bijutsu Classroom Approx. 1,200 Suntory Museum of Art Traveling Exhibition We hold exhibitions of Japanese art with items in the collection of Suntory Museum of Art in Sendai City and Koriyama City Michinoku Wind Orchestra Number of visitors Approx. 14,000 We operate a project which provides an opportunity for junior high and high school brass band members in disaster-affected areas to ultimately perform at Suntory Hall afterpractice.
-Number of participants Approx. 350
+Suntory and Japan Kogei Association Omoshiro Bijutsu Classroom in Tohoku The Suntory Group conducted visit to schools by designated Preservers of Important Intangible Cultural Properties (also known as Living National Treasures) and other traditional handicraft artists Number of participants in the Omoshiro Bijutsu Classroom Approx. 1,200

+Suntory Museum of Art Traveling Exhibition

+We hold exhibitions of Japanese art with items in the collection of Suntory Museum of Art in Sendai City and Koriyama City

+Number of visitors

+Approx. 14,000

+Michinoku Wind Orchestra We operate a project which provides an opportunity for junior high and high school brass band members in disaster-affected areas to ultimately perform at Suntory Hall afterpractice.

+Approx. 350

 Music for Everyone Concert held by Suntory and the Sendai Philharmonic Orchestra Touring concerts were held for disaster affected area in Tohoku from 2016 through collaboration with the Sendai Philharmonic Orchestra centrally located in Sendai.
-Number of participants Approx. 5,000 Inviting the people from the disaster affected areas to cultural and sports events We invited the people from the disaster affected areas to cultural events, such as Suntory Presents Beethoven's 9th with a Cast of 10,000, and sports events, such as Suntory Dream Match and international rugby match Number of visitors to cultural events Approx. 9,400 Number of visitors to sporting events Approx. 21,500
+Number of participants Approx. 5,000

+Inviting the people from the disaster affected areas to cultural and sports events We invited the people from the disaster affected areas to cultural events, such as Suntory Presents Beethoven's 9th with a Cast of 10,000, and sports events, such as Suntory Dream Match and international rugby match Number of visitors to cultural events Approx. 9,400 Number of visitors to sporting events Approx. 21,500